Ukubungaza ngokuhlakanipha e-Indonesia

 Regulations and permissions

 It’s important to make sure you’re allowed to host on your property.
 Some examples of restrictions include contracts, laws, and community rules.
 Check with an attorney or local authority to learn more about regulations, restrictions, and obligations specific to your circumstances.
+You can use the general info in this article as a starting point to learn about hosting regulations and permissions.

 National and local government regulations